Richmond Parish, New Brunswick

-Richmond is a civil parish in Carleton County, New Brunswick, Canada, located west of Woodstock.
-It comprises one local service district (LSD) and parts of two others, all of which are members of the Western Valley Regional Service Commission (WVRSC).
+Richmond is a geographic parish in Carleton County, New Brunswick, Canada, located west of Woodstock.

+Prior to the 2023 governance reform, for governance purposes it was comprised one local service district (LSD) and parts of two others, all of which were members of the Western Valley Regional Service Commission (WVRSC).

-The census subdivision of Richmond Parish shares the civil parish's borders.
+The census subdivision of Richmond Parish shares the geographic parish's borders.

 Origin of name

 The parish may have been named in honour of the Duke of Richmond, Governor General of British North America 1818-1819, as the area was opened for settlement in 1817.

 Another possibility is that some of the early settlers came from Richmond, New York.

 History

 Richmond was erected in 1853 from the western part of Woodstock Parish.